Mediacom: July 2015 carriage dispute with Media General

-Mediacom views on carriage disputes and retransmission blackouts
+Corporate views on carriage disputes and retransmission blackouts

 On July 7, 2015, Mediacom filed a petition with the Federal Communications Commission to limit or prevent blackouts of local broadcast stations during carriage disputes.
 According to Mediacom CEO Rocco Commisso, the FCC has frequently neglected to address concerns regarding retransmission consent and blackouts of local television stations, particularly in rural areas, where residents have a more difficult time receiving an acceptable over-the-air signal.
 Commisso's proposal was for local broadcasters not to terminate a cable or satellite provider's carriage of the station's signal at the end of a retransmission consent agreement if the station does not reach a minimum of 90 percent of its local viewers within its DMA either over-the-air or via its online stream.
 Commisso also made note of the fact that retransmission consent fees double every two or three years – something which never happens in any other industry.